Warren Beatty: Personal life

 Beatty has been married to actress Annette Bening since 1992.
 They have four children, including actress Ella Beatty.

 Prior to marrying Bening, Beatty was notorious for his large number of romantic relationships that received generous media coverage, having been linked to over 100 female celebrities.
-Cher stated that "Warren has probably been with everybody I know."
-Leslie Caron dated him but thought he was too self-centered, and she refused his marriage proposals.
+Early in his career, Beatty was engaged to Joan Collins; he later referred to the engagement as "an exaggeration."
+Cher, who briefly dated him, stated that "Warren has probably been with everybody I know."
+Leslie Caron said "Warren always had girlfriends who resembled his sister [Shirley MacLaine]".
+Caron thought he was too self-centered, and refused his marriage proposals.
 Carly Simon revealed in 2015 that the second verse of her 1972 song "You're So Vain" was about a previous romantic relationship with Beatty.

 Activism

 Beatty was a founding board member of the Center for National Policy, a founding member of the Progressive Majority, a member of the Council on Foreign Relations, has served as the Campaign Chair for the Permanent Charities Committee, and has participated in the World Economic Forum at Davos, Switzerland.
 He served on the Board of Trustees at the Scripps Research Institute, and the Board of Directors of the Motion Picture and Television Fund Foundation.
 He was named Honorary Chairman of the Stella Adler Studio of Acting in 2004.
 Director and collaborator Arthur Penn described Beatty as "the perfect producer", adding, "He makes everyone demand the best of themselves.
 Warren stays with a picture through editing, mixing, and scoring.
 He plain works harder than anyone else I have ever seen."